Cottus cognatus, Slimy sculpin : fisheries, aquarium

 Biologie Fachlexikon (Englisch) (z.B. epibenthic)

-Inhabits rocky riffles of cold streams, rocky areas of lakes (commonly at 90-106 m depth), springs and their effluents (Ref.
+Adults inhabit rocky riffles of cold streams, rocky areas of lakes (commonly at 90-106 m depth), springs and their effluents (Ref.
 5723).
-Moves into shallow water to spawn (Ref.
+They move into shallow water to spawn (Ref.
 27547).
 In some areas, they are common in brackish water (Ref.
 27843), presumably moving to and from fresh water, at least for spawning (Ref.
 27547).
-Feeds mostly on aquatic insect larvae and nymphs but also on crustaceans, small fishes, and plant materials (Ref.
+They feed mostly on aquatic insect larvae and nymphs but also on crustaceans, small fishes, and plant materials (Ref.
 1998).
 May be used as bait, but this seems rare (Ref.
 27547).

 The male chooses a nesting site under a rock or ledge.
 Spawning males are territorial toward other males (Ref.
 27547).
 He attracts a female into the nesting site and after more courting the female deposits her adhesive eggs.
 The female is then driven out and the male guards the eggs until hatching occurs.
 The nest usually contains eggs from several females (Ref.
 27547).
 The male has also been observed to guard the young (Ref.
 1998).